Are You Grinding Your Teeth?

 The Importance of Treatment

 Living with the symptoms of teeth grinding can be difficult, even debilitating.
 Fortunately, effective treatments, such as occlusal adjustment and occlusal splint therapy (nightguards), exist to help control and minimize the effects on your mouth and body.
-Different variations of nightguards can be custom-made to meet specific needs.
+Different variations of nightguards can be custom-made to meet your specific needs.
 Seeking early treatment for teeth grinding is extremely important for protecting your teeth, jaw joints and overall well-being.
 When evaluating for teeth grinding, Dr. Stampe also looks for potential contributors or causes of the condition.
 She works closely with you to determine the best course of treatment to protect your health and comfort from the effects of bruxism.Schedule A Consultation